acsone/acsoo/README.md

 Build wheels for all dependencies found in `requirements.txt`, plus the project in the current directory.

-This is actually almost trivial (ie `pip wheel -r requirements.txt`), but works around a pip quirk.
+This is actually almost trivial (ie `pip wheel -r requirements.txt -e .`), but works around a pip quirk.

 ### acsoo release